What is a Clinical Neuropsychologist?

 Are services covered by insurance?

 We are not currently on any insurance panels.
-The cost of neuropsychological testing, cognitive rehab treatment and psychotherapy is sometimes covered by health insurance.
+The costs of neuropsychological testing, cognitive remediation treatment and psychotherapy are sometimes covered by health insurance.
 We accept direct payments from patients and provide a detailed receipt of services and payments, which you may submit to your health insurance carrier for reimbursement.
 The cost of neuropsychological testing, psychotherapy and cognitive rehab is your responsibility and you should seek reimbursement from your health plan.
 You may find more information about insurance coverage here.

 Do you provide accommodations for standardized testing?

 Do you provide consultations?

 Yes, please visit our consultation page here for more information.